dfrechdev/create-apex-js-app/README.md

 -   [rollup.config.js](https://rollupjs.org/guide/en): Configuration file for the bundle process of your library
 -   [.eslintrc.json](https://eslint.org/docs/user-guide/configuring): Settings file for ESLint.
 By default the predefined [airbnb](https://github.com/airbnb/javascript) rules are used for ESlint.
 If you want to use another set, you can change it in this configuration file.
 -   .eslintignore: Files that should be ignroed by ESLint
--   [.prettierrc](https://github.com/prettier/prettier): Rules for the "Prettier" extension in VSCode
+-   [.prettierrc](https://github.com/prettier/prettier): Rules for the Prettier extension in VSCode

 ### Externals